· Originally published April 20, 2024

 Highway 108 is another scenic drive, this time on the way to Stanislaus National Forest.
 (Shutterstock/N8Allen)

-Also, from Road’s End in Kings Canyon – about as remote as you’ll get in the twin parks – it’s 182 miles and about four hours to Yosemite Valley, which does take you through Wawona on the way.
+From Road’s End, about as remote as you’ll get in the twin parks, it’s 182 miles and roughly four hours to Yosemite Valley, passing through Wawona on the way.

 National Forests Near Yosemite and Sequoia National Park